Contents

 Bftv 8.0 / IMDb 6.9

 “The Two-Headed Spy” is a World War II espionage thriller.
 It follows the life of Alex Granville, a British intelligence officer who becomes a double agent for Germany.
-With his unique ability to deceive both sides, he risks everything as he navigates treacherous alliances and dangerous missions in this high-stakes game of deception.
+With his unique ability to deceive both sides, he risks everything as he contends with treacherous alliances and dangerous missions in this high-stakes game of deception.

 Top cast: Jack Hawkins, Gia Scala, Erik Schumann, Alexander Knox, Felix Aylmer, Walter Gotell, Geoffrey Keen, Howard Marion-Crawford.